tsulis/Duino-Coin-ESP-Host-WebConfig/README.md

 # Instalation:
-1. You must install and able to run one of those repo above (instalation guide in their repo).
+1. You must install and able to run one of those repo above (installation guide in their repo).
 2. Add these library to your Arduino IDE :
   - https://github.com/esp8266/Arduino
   - https://github.com/bblanchon/ArduinoJson (v6)